wizardoutofwater/front-end-project/README.md

 * [Next Steps](#next-steps)

 ## General info
-This project is a cocktail website that enables users to look up drinks ingredient and display the recipe.
+This project is a cocktail website that enables users to look up drinks by ingredient and display the recipe.

 ## Team members
-Mike McDonald - github.com/wizardoutofwater
+**Mike McDonald**
-Zuri Espinoza - github.com/zuri-espinoza
+**Zuri Espinoza**

 ## Technologies
 Project is created with: